-Drawing largely on the descriptive and comparative model for translation shifts from Toury (1995), the semantic system of modality from Halliday & Matthiessen (2014), and the integrated model of sociocultural context analysis from interpreting scholars (Diriker 2004, Alexieva 1997, and Pöchhacker 2009), this thesis attempts to conduct a corpus-based study of modality shifts in Chinese-Englsih GPC interpreting.
+Drawing largely on the descriptive and comparative model for translation shifts proposed by Toury (1995), the semantic system of modality outlined by Halliday & Matthiessen (2014), and the integrated model of sociocultural context analysis developed by interpreting scholars (Diriker 2004, Alexieva 1997, and Pöchhacker 2009), this thesis attempts to conduct a corpus-based study of modality shifts in Chinese-Englsih GPC interpreting.

 The juxtaposition of the regular patterns of modality shifts and the meta-discourse and typological features of GPC interpreting reveals the close relationship between the interpreters’ choices concerning modality and the socio-cultural context of interpreting: the institutional norm of “fidelity first and acceptability second” for Chinese diplomatic interpreting extracted from the meta-discourse proves to have strong but not absolute governing power for GPC interpreters, and the actual interpreting choices in the reconstruction of modality are clearly motivated by the distinct typological features of GPC interpreting, which include its participants and their goals of communication, its temporal and spatial setting, topics, text type, working mode, and directionality.

 A Study of Bonnie S. McDougall’s Thoughts on Literary Translation